savoirfairelinux/redmine-subtask-overview-enhanced/README.md

 There's no special configuration to do, but you can customise a little.

+But if you want specially that the "Spent time" values appears in subtask overview, you must enable it in `Project -> Settings -> Modules`, once there, you can check the "spent hours in subtasks" checkbox then save.
+The reason why it is enabled per-project, is because for possible performances issues for huge loaded Redmine instances (database joins and summations for every subtasks showed).

 For instance, you can choose to show the subtask overview header or hide it, it is disabled by default.

 If you want to enable the header : `Administration -> Plugins -> Redmine Subtask Overview Enhanced -> Configuration`